 - Just to the side from the LeMoine Family Kitchen is a delicious Peas with Pancetta & Shallots – Angela is used to hosting a crowd and this side is so simple, but is fancy enough for a Holiday meal!

-- The Organic Kitchen has shared Grandma Julia’s Green Beans (and you know if it is a recipe from a Grandma is will be even more fabulous) don’t they look crunchy and delicious?
+- The Organic Kitchen has shared Grandma Julia’s Green Beans (and you know if it is a recipe from Grandma is will be even more fabulous, right?) don’t these look crunchy and delicious?
 WOW!!

 - Last up is my recipe for 3 Ingredients Steamed Green Beans – I love these, my hubby and I enjoy them all the time – delicious!